-- Marilyn and Fred Guardabassi Fellow in Media and Public Policy Studies and Special Projects Editor
+- News Director of The Foundry and Marilyn and Fred Guardabassi Fellow in Media and Public Policy

 Ken McIntyre, a 25-year veteran of national and local newspapers who serves as special projects editor at The Heritage Foundation, is the Marilyn and Fred Guardabassi Fellow in Media and Public Policy Studies.